 All sorts of materials (both electronic and physical) can be placed on reserve: books, movies, PDFs, and links to online articles.
 In addition, we are able to scan articles and book excerpts for placement on electronic reserve.

 PDFs, documents, and links to online articles can be placed on reserve and accessed online.
 You can add materials directly or we can scan them on your behalf.
 Students and faculty can access E-reserves from two locations: either from the main library web page or via the “Course Reserves” tab if the course has a Sakai page.

 Print and Physical Reserves

 Print books as well as other materials (such as DVDs and CDs) can be placed on reserve as well.
 Most physical materials go on reserve at the House Undergraduate Library, which is usually open 24 hours.
 Most reserve books are taken from the general collection, but we can place spare personal copies on reserve as well.
 Physical reserve materials are listed on the reserves page for a course, which can be accessed either from the main library web page or via the “Course Reserves” tab if the course has a Sakai page.

 How to Add Materials

-The fastest and most convenient way to add new materials is via the online reserves system, which allows you to add, remove, and edit your reserve materials directly.
+The best way to add new materials is via the online reserves system.
+The system allows you to add, remove, and edit your reserve materials directly.
 If your course has a Sakai page, you can access your reserves by clicking on the “Course Reserves” tab.
 If your course does not have a Sakai page, your materials will be accessible via the “Access course reserves” link in the middle of the main library web page (library.unc.edu).

 You also have the option of sending us a list of any materials you would like us to add.
 Our E-mail address is firstname.lastname@example.org.